Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walk directly by the private Albergue Anjana in Chancela.

 Just before entering the city limits of Negreira, you know you are getting close when signs for accommodations begin to appear.
-The first signs you come to are for the Albergue Turistico de Logrosa, 3/4 kilometer south in Logroso, the Hotel Millán and the Albergue San José.
+There is the Albergue Turistico de Logrosa, 3/4 kilometer south in Logroso, the Hotel Millán and the Albergue San José.
 Turn at the signs if that is your destination.

 Accommodation Signs in Chancela on day one of the Finisterre WayAccommodation Signs in Chancela